-Fine-Tuning Small Language Models (SLMs): A Practical Blueprint for Efficient AI
+Fine-Tuning Small Language Models (SLMs): Complete Practical Guide

 Learn how fine-tuning small language models delivers faster, cheaper, domain specific AI with practical tools like LoRA, QLoRA, and Unsloth.